David-Petretta/OpenCV/README.md

 # OpenCV
 Tips and useful functions

-Noise.ipynb: Jupyter notebook showing how to add noise to an color image.
+Noise.ipynb: Jupyter notebook showing how to add noise to a color image.